slimgroup/SetIntersectionProjection.jl/README.md

 - constraints may be defined for the matrix/tensor model and for columns/slices/fibres simultaneously
 - stores `AtA[i]`$=A_i^T A$ in compressed diagonal storage (CDS or DIA format) if all $A_i$ have a banded structure.
 This saves memory compared to standard Julia `SparseMatrixCSC` format.
 We also use a multithreaded matrix-vector product which is faster than the Julia `SparseMatrixCSC` matrix-vector product

+Applications:

+ - Seismic full-waveform inversion [EXAMPLE]
+ - Joint image deblurring and inpainting by learning parametric convex sets [EXAMPLE]
+ - Image deblurring by learning parametric convex sets [EXAMPLE]

 The following example illustrates the basic usage.
-Start with `julia -p 3` with 3 workers.
+We will project an image onto a set that is the intersection of bound constraint, vertical monotonicity (slope-constraints) and horizontal smoothness (another type of slope-constraint).
+This is a serial (single-level) example.
+Use parallel and or multi-level version for larger problems.

 ```julia
 @everywhere using SetIntersectionProjection